 NetSupport School and the GDPR Data subject rights

-GDPR defines 8 rights of the induvial with regard to the processing of personal data.
-Part of complying with the new regulations is to ensure that you can comply with these individual rights.
-In this section we explain each right and how it affects NetSupport School.
+GDPR defines eight rights of the individual with regard to the processing of personal data.
+Part of complying with the regulations is to ensure that you can comply with these individual rights.
+In this section, we explain each right and how it affects NetSupport School.
 All decisions about how the NetSupport School product supports how the Customer, as the Data Controller, upholds any specified Rights of Data Subjects are totally within the control of the Customer.
 This information is shared for guidance and support.